ShaunFerris/Coding-Note-Taking/Data Structures - Using Arrays.md

 //or
 sort(compareFn)
 ```
 The optional compareFn argument is a function that defines the sort order.
+It is written as an anonymous function using `a` and `b` as the args: [[General - Annonymous Functions]].
 The return value should be a number whose positivity indicates the relative order of the two elements.
 The function is called with the following arguments, `a` and `b`, the first and second elements to compare.

 If omitted, the array elements are converted to strings, then sorted according to each character's Unicode code point value.